 Medieval Theories of Consequence

-Latin medieval theories of consequence are systematic analyses by Latin medieval authors of the logical relations between sentences, in particular the notions of entailment and valid inference.
+Latin medieval theories of consequence are systematic analyses by Latin medieval authors of the logical relations between sentences, in particular the notions of entailment and valid inference, but also the semantics of conditionals.
 When does a sentence B follow from a sentence A?
-(For example, from ‘Some human is an animal’ one may infer ‘Some animal is a human’.)
+(For example, from ‘Every human is an animal’ one may infer ‘Some animal is a human’.)
 What are the grounds for the relation of entailment/consequence?
 Are there different kinds of consequences?
 These and other questions were extensively debated by these authors.

 - 1. Preliminary Considerations